 SEO is about making the users’ experience as enjoyable as possible.
 Often this requires making incremental improvements, that, when combined with other optimizations, have a noticeable impact on website traffic.

 Tools such as Google Analytics, SEMrush, and others we’ve mentioned help find the best keywords for SEO.
-If your website is already online, you’ll want to perform an SEO audit to learn which pages will benefit from improvements.
+If your website is already online, you’ll want to use SEO audit services to learn which pages will benefit from improvements.
 Newly launched websites designed with an SEO keyword strategy require time up-and-running before you’re able to accurately determine where else additional improvements can be achieved.

 Keyword strategies should be reviewed on a quarterly basis and at least 3-6 months before any campaigns or promotions.
 Your homepage, about page, contact page, and blog are the most important.
 The home page is of particular importance because it’s the first page visitors land on and the first impression users get of a business.